Caleb R. Layton

-Caleb Rodney Layton (September 8, 1851 – November 11, 1930) was an American physician and politician, from Georgetown, in Sussex County, Delaware.
-He was a member of the Republican Party, who served two terms as U. S. Representative from Delaware.
+Caleb Rodney Layton (September 8, 1851 – November 11, 1930) was an American physician and politician from Georgetown, in Sussex County, Delaware.
+He was a member of the Republican Party, and served two terms as U.S. Representative from Delaware.

 Early life and family

-Layton was born at Long Farm, near Frankford, Sussex County, Delaware, son of Samuel H. and Elizabeth Long Layton.
-He was the great-grandson of Delaware governor Caleb Rodney His father was a farmer, who had served as Sheriff, Justice of the Peace and Clerk of the Court of Sussex County.
+Layton was born at Long Farm, near Frankford, Delaware, the son of Samuel Henry Layton and Elizabeth Long Layton.
+He was named for his great-grandfather, the Delaware governor Caleb Rodney, and was the grandson of Delaware, congressman, and Secretary of State of Delaware Caleb Sipple Layton.
+His father was a farmer who had served as Sheriff, Justice of the Peace, and Clerk of the Court of Sussex County.
 Caleb Layton attended Georgetown Academy and Amherst College in Massachusetts, graduating in 1873.
 Subsequently he attended the medical school at the University of Pennsylvania in Philadelphia and received his degree in 1876.
-In 1906 he married Anna Elizabeth Sipple and they had three children, Rachel Sipple, Daniel John, and Caleb Sipple.
+In 1906 he married Anna Elizabeth Sipple and they had three children: Rachel Sipple Layton, Daniel John Layton, and Caleb Sipple Layton.

 Professional and political career

 Returning to Sussex County, Layton settled in Georgetown and began the practice of medicine.
 His first position in the political sphere was as the Secretary of the Republican County Committee, which he held from 1876 to 1888.
 He was Chairman of the Union (Addicks) Republican Party County Committee from 1896 to 1901 and also served as one of Delaware's ten delegates to the Republican National Conventions in the years 1896, 1900 and 1904.
 Meanwhile, from 1897 until 1905, he was editor of the Union Republican, a Georgetown newspaper.

 Withdrawing completely from his medical practice, Layton was appointed Delaware Secretary of State in 1901, and served until 1905.
 For the next four years he was appointed as an auditor for the U.S. State Department in Washington, D.C.
 From 1912 until 1918 he was a member of the Progressive Republican Party State committee.

 Layton was elected to the U.S. House of Representatives in 1918, defeating incumbent Democratic U.S. Representative Albert F. Polk.
 He won election again in 1920, this time defeating Democrat James R. Clements.
-During these terms, he served in the Republican majority in the 66th and 67th Congress.
+During these terms, he served in the Republican majority in the 66th and 67th congresses.
 Seeking reelection in 1922, he lost to Democrat William H. Boyce, a retired judge from Georgetown.
-Layton served two terms, from March 4, 1919 until March 3, 1923, during the administrations of U.S. Presidents Woodrow Wilson and Warren G. Harding.
+Layton served two terms, from March 4, 1919, until March 3, 1923, during the administrations of U.S. presidents Woodrow Wilson and Warren G. Harding.
 He was voted out of office due to his voting against the Dyer Anti-Lynching Bill.
-Alice Dunbar Nelson, an African American political activist and founder of the Anti-Lynching Crusaders, assisted 12,000 new voters who supported the bill to register in Delaware.
+Alice Dunbar Nelson, an African-American political activist and founder of the Anti-Lynching Crusaders, assisted 12,000 new voters who supported the bill to register in Delaware.
 Layton ultimately lost the election by 7000 votes, which was equal to the number of black voters who voted for his opponent in protest.